About Jon Wollenhaupt Photography

 Education: I have a degree in Fine Art from Grossmont College in San Diego and completed additional studies in studio arts at San Francisco State University.
 To further my professional development, I have taken workshops and classes with the following organizations: The Harvey Milk Photography Center in San Francisco, The Los Angles Center of Photography, and The Santa Fe Photographic Workshops.

-Since 2010, my focus has been on the development of the following bodies of work:
+Since 2010, my focus has been on the development of my portfolio in the following project areas: